Wales in the Early Middle Ages: History

 Wales as a nation was defined in opposition to later English settlement and incursions into the island of Great Britain.
 In the early middle ages, the people of Wales continued to think of themselves as Britons, the people of the whole island, but over the course of time one group of these Britons became isolated by the geography of the western peninsula, bounded by the sea and English neighbours.
 It was these English neighbours who named the land Wallia, and the people Welsh.
 The people of Wallia, medieval Wales, remained divided into separate kingdoms that fought with each other as much as they fought their English neighbours.
 Neither were the communities homogenously Welsh.
 Place name and archeological evidence point to Viking/Norse settlement in places such as Swansea, Fishguard and Anglesey, and Saxons settled amongst the Welsh in places such as Presteigne.
 It was the Norman invasion of England in 1066, which led soon after to incursions into Wales that overcame these rivalries, encouraging Welsh rulers to attempt to develop Wales into a unified state that could oppose this new threat.
 It was only in the final stages of conquest that Wales finally achieved this unity.
 It was the threat of invasion and conquest that created the nation of Wales.

 After the Roman withdrawal, Wales remained a rural landscape, controlled by warlords that formed a local aristocracy.
 Control was exerted over a piece of land and, by extension, over the people who lived on that land.
 Many of the people were tenant peasants or slaves, answerable to the aristocrat who controlled the land on which they lived.
-There was no sense of a coherent tribe of people and everyone, from ruler down to slave, was defined in terms of his or her kindred family (the tud) and individual status (braint).
+There was no sense of a coherent tribe of people and everyone, from ruler down to slave, was defined in terms of their kindred family (the tud) and individual status (braint).